WELCOME TO RUFFER

 Past performance is not a guide to future performance.
 The value of investments and the income derived therefrom can decrease as well as increase and you may not get back the full amount originally invested.
 Ruffer performance is shown after deduction of all fees and management charges, and on the basis of income being reinvested.
 The value of overseas investments will be influenced by the rate of exchange.

-The views expressed in this article are not intended as an offer or solicitation for the purchase or sale of any investment or financial instrument, including interests in any of Ruffer’s funds.
-The information contained in the article is fact based and does not constitute investment research, investment advice or a personal recommendation, and should not be used as the basis for any investment decision.
-References to specific securities are included for the purposes of illustration only and should not be construed as a recommendation to buy or sell these securities.
-This document does not take account of any potential investor’s investment objectives, particular needs or financial situation.
-This article reflects Ruffer’s opinions at the date of publication only, the opinions are subject to change without notice and Ruffer shall bear no responsibility for the opinions offered.
-This financial promotion is issued by Ruffer LLP, which is authorised and regulated by the Financial Conduct Authority.
-Read the full disclaimer.
+The views expressed in this document are not intended as an offer or solicitation for the purchase or sale of any investment or financial instrument.
+The information contained in the document is fact based and does not constitute investment research, investment advice or a personal recommendation, and should not be used as the basis for any investment decision.
+References to specific securities should not be construed as a recommendation to buy or sell these securities.
+This document reflects Ruffer’s opinions at the date of publication only, and the opinions are subject to change without notice.
+Information contained in this document has been compiled from sources believed to be reliable but it has not been independently verified; no representation is made as to its accuracy or completeness, no reliance should be placed on it and no liability is accepted for any loss arising from reliance on it.
+Nothing herein excludes or restricts any duty or liability to a customer, which Ruffer has under the Financial Services and Markets Act 2000 or under the rules of the Financial Conduct Authority.
+Read the full disclaimer

 Read